One Miami Bulkhead Inspection

-Water inspection of more than 900 feet of bulkhead along the shoreline
+Above and below water inspection of 960 feet of bulkhead along the shoreline to determine condition

-Cummins Cederberg performed an above and below water inspection of more than 900 feet of bulkhead along the shoreline adjacent to the One Miami Condominium located at the mouth of the Miami River .
+Cummins Cederberg regularly performs an above and below water inspection of 960 feet of bulkhead along the shoreline adjacent to the One Miami Condominium located at the mouth of the Miami River.

-The One Miami Building is located in of Miami’s most attractive locations along the revitalized downtown waterfront.
-The bulkhead is part of the riverwalk extending from the north side of the Miami River along the western side of Biscayne Bay.
+The One Miami Building is in of Miami’s most attractive locations along the revitalized downtown waterfront.
+The bulkhead is part of the Riverwalk extending from the north side of the Miami River along the western side of Biscayne Bay.

 Water depths drop rapidly to more than 15 feet due to the continuous traffic of large container vessels and yachts for industrial areas and marinas along the Miami River.
 The large vessels provide increased risk of scour due to localized propeller-induced current speeds.
 The rapid increase in water depth and high potential for scour makes toe- stability of the bulkhead a prime concern.